 - The State of Florida Court-related services are funded through the collection of court fines, fees, forfeitures, service changes, court costs, and interest.
-End-of-year remainders are sent to the State. - Pasco County Board of County Commissioners This revenue is used to account for Clerk functions that support the BCC, such as Clerk and Accountant to the Board, County Auditor, and County Comptroller.
+End-ofyear remainders are sent to the State. - Pasco County Board of County Commissioners This revenue is used to account for Clerk functions that support the BCC, such as Clerk and Accountant to the Board, County Auditor, and County Comptroller.
 This revenue is the only tax-supported funding received by the Clerk & Comptroller, and is transferred directly from the BCC on a quarterly basis. - Recording and Other Non-Court Funding Fees generated by statutorilyrequired functions of the County Recorder, such as recording legal instruments, maintaining official records, issuing marriage licenses, and processing passport applications.
 Fees for these services are stipulated within Florida Statutes.

-The primary function of the Budget Division is to compile, present, and load a balanced budget into the financial system by October 1st of each year, comprised of three primary sub-budgets that are finalized between June 1st and September 30th: court-related, fee-funded, and BCC-funded.
+The primary function of the Budget Department is to plan throughout the year, then compile, present, and load a balanced budget into the financial system by October 1st of each year.
+The budget is comprised of three primary sub-budgets that are finalized between June 1st and September 30th: court-related, fee-funded, and BCC-funded.
 This division helps to analyze and identify areas of the organization that may be candidates for process improvement and potential time savings.
 Such analyses are performed by coupling financial information found in FASBE with productivity data collected, and by working to create efficiencies according to current and anticipated operating trends.

-The Budget Division also oversees all purchasing for the Office of the Clerk & Comptroller to ensure that spending is within the confines of the budget and that purchases are made in accordance with Florida Statutes.
-Responsibilities include:
+The Budget Department also oversees all purchasing for the Office of the Clerk & Comptroller.
+It ensures that spending is within the confines of the budget and that purchases are made in accordance with Florida Statutes.

+Purchasing responsibilities include: